HomeLatest NewsStartupsDeepgram raises $130 million in Series C at $1.3 billion valuation

 The OfOne team has joined Deepgram, with its technology forming the basis of a new offering aimed at restaurants and quick-service operators.
 Will Edwards, former CEO of OfOne, said the combination would allow the technology to scale internationally.

-The company said would also use the funding to expand its patent portfolio, building on intellectual property filings back to 2016, and to open a new Voice AI Collaboration Hub in San Francisco for developers, partners and customers.
+The company said it would also use the funding to expand its patent portfolio, building on intellectual property filings dating back to 2016, and to open a new Voice AI Hub in San Francisco for developers, partners and customers.

 Enterprise interest in voice-based automation has increased as companies seek more natural interfaces for customer service, sales and internal workflows.
 Investors have increasingly backed infrastructure providers that offer low-latency, real-time AI capabilities rather than application-layer tools alone.